sophiejwalton/microecoevo-recruiting-website/index.md

 Participants can receive their own microbiome data, as well as monetary compensation of $20.

 # Frequently Asked Questions

+### Who are you guys?

+We (Sophie Walton, Leron Perez and Chih-Fu Yeh0 are a group of scientists studying ecology, evolution and microbial physiology at Stanford University.
+Sophie Walton is a graduate student in Biophysics at Stanford University in the Good and Petrov labs.
+Leron Perez in a graduate student in Biophysics at Stanford University in the Cremer and Endy labs.
+Chih-Fu Yeh is a graduate student in Biology in the Fukami lab at Stanford University.

 ### Why are you doing this study?